Instructions for authors

 • Manuscripts should be submitted in Microsoft Word (DOCX) or rich text format (RTF) format.
 If there is special formatting that cannot reliably be transmitted in one of these formats, please contact the editors for assistance.

-• For the informational document, do the same thing but add an A to the end of the file name.
-(So the informational document accompanying the above example would be smit2209a.docx.)
+• For the informational document, do the same thing but add the suffix “_inf” to the end of the document name.

-• Information on how you dealt with ethical implications should be included in your paper, in the data section.
+• The Journal of Language and Aging Research is committed to following the guidelines of the Committee on Publication Ethics (2023), and also expects our editors, authors, and reviewers to scrupulously adhere to the ethical guidelines in force wherever they are located.
+Information on how you dealt with ethical implications should be included in your paper, in the data section.
 Please provide, if necessary, related documents to the editors.
-You are also asked to provide a separate ethics statement in the submitting process.

 • Concerning ethical issues raised by the inclusion of human subjects, we encourage you to apply current initiatives of establishing and unifying ethical standards.
 At the same time, we account for the fact that JLAR addresses different sub-disciplines in linguistics with different research methods.
-As an example of a discussion of ethics in relation to linguistic research specifically (though set squarely in a British context), we refer authors to the British Association for Applied Linguistics Recommendations on Good Practice in Applied Linguistics (BAAL 2021).
+As an example of a discussion of ethics in relation to linguistic research specifically (though set squarely in a British context), we refer authors to the British Association for Applied Linguistics Recommendations on Good Practice in Applied Linguistics (The British Association for Applied Linguistics 2021).

-• A brief ethics statement will be included with the published version of your paper.
-You are asked to explain how you addressed the issues raised by ethical standards, as follows:
+A brief ethics statement will be included with the published version of your paper.
+Here are three options for explaining how you addressed the issue of ethical standards, depending on the nature of your data collection and analysis:

-1. Did you obtain the official approval of an ethics committee of your university or sponsoring institution (e.g., institutional review board, research ethics board, comité de protection des personnes)?
-If so, please include the institution and contact information for the board, as well as the title and/or reference number for the approval.
+• You obtained the official approval of an ethics committee of your university or sponsoring institution (e.g., institutional review board, research ethics board, comité de protection des personnes).
+In this case, please include the institution and contact information for the board, as well as the title and/or reference number for the approval.